DataComp-LM: In search of the next generation of training sets for language models: Decontamination

-We examine the difference of performance of the same \xltrack model trained on \hqpool, between the full evaluation set and the evaluation samples that are marked as ``not dirty'' per the criterion in \citet{llama2} (less than 80 \% of the tokens in the sample are marked as contaminated), and between the full evaluation set and samples marked as ``clean'' using the same criterion (less than 20 \% of the tokens are marked).
+We examine the difference in performance of the same \xltrack model trained on \hqpool between the full evaluation set and the evaluation samples that are marked as ``not dirty'' per the criterion in \citet{llama2} (less than 80 \% of the tokens in the sample are marked as contaminated), and between the full evaluation set and samples marked as ``clean'' using the same criterion (less than 20 \% of the tokens are marked).
 Results can be seen in \Cref{fig:decontamination_full_not_dirty}, where we see that the difference in performance over the full dataset and the ``not dirty'' samples is minimal.
 In fact, for BoolQ and SQuAD, which are marked as highly contaminated, our model performs slightly better on the ``not dirty'' subset.
 Moreover, in \Cref{fig:decontamination_full_clean_only} we see that the difference in performance between the full evaluation set and the ``clean'' subset is similarly small for most datasets.
+While Hellaswag appears to be a notable exception, we showed in \Cref{sec:decontamination} that removing contaminated Hellaswag examples from our training set does not decrease performance.
 We note here that it's difficult to identify a correct threshold for what counts as a contaminated sample (as 20 \% token overlap might lead to many false positives, but at the same time 80 \% might be too high to detect all contaminated samples).